 Electric Muscle Stimulation: It isn’t debilitating, although electric muscle stimulation seems intense.
 This technique reduces muscle spasms and is generally believed to trigger the release of endorphins, which can be your body’s natural painkillers.

 Ultrasound: This treatment utilizes sound waves to create a gentle heat that increases blood circulation to your deep tissues.
 Ultrasound helps decrease pain, inflammation, stiffness, and muscle spasms and is successful in relieving a variety of motion limitations in people with inflammatory problems.

 Active treatments help address core stability, flexibility, strength, and joint motion.
 An exercise program may also be prescribed to attain outcomes.
 This will not curb recurrent pain but will benefit your general health.
 Your physical therapist will work with you to develop a schedule based on your particular symptoms and wellness.

 Active treatments include:

-Core stability: Your core (abdominal) muscles have a greater impact on your general health than you could think.
-In supporting your spine strong core muscles serve as great allies to your back muscles.
+Core stability: Your core (abdominal) muscles impact your general health more than you think.
+Strong core muscles are great allies to your back muscles in supporting your spine.
 It’s called the core since it is the powerhouse of your body.
-Naturally, your body is provided by a core with a stable centre stage.
+Naturally, your body is provided by a core with a stable center stage.

 Muscle flexibility and strengthening: Your variety of motion will probably be restricted if you’re experiencing fibromyalgia pain.
-Utilizing customized strengthening and stretching exercises, your physical therapist can help you strengthen and lengthen your muscles, and improve joint movement.
+Utilizing customized strengthening and stretching exercises, your physical therapist can help strengthen and lengthen your muscles and improve joint movement.
 Pain is better handled by strong muscles.